QuantumSpawner/ray_tracing_wgpu/README.md

 ![](docs/weekend_scene.png)

-A simple ray tracing implementation in Rust using WGPU, inspired by the [Ray Tracing in One Weekend Series](https://raytracing.github.io/) series.
+A simple ray tracing implementation in Rust using WGPU, inspired by the [_Ray Tracing in One Weekend Series_](https://raytracing.github.io/) series.

 ## Running the Project

+This project runs directly in the browser which can be accessed at [the projrct's GitHub Pages](https://quantumspawner.github.io/ray_tracing_wgpu).

+> [!WARNING]
+> Currently only supports Chrome and Edge since they are the only browsers that support WebGPU.
+Checkout [WebGPU Implementation Status](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) for more details.

+### Camera and Render Controls

+- Move the camera using WASD keys.
+- Pan the camera by dragging the mouse.
+- Change field of view using the mouse wheel.
+- Adjust other parameters in the control panel.

+## Building the Project

 ### Prerequisites